Asken59/DD2480-Group-9-CI/README.md

 # Continuous Integration
 This project is a continues integration server that will compile and test your GitHub repo.
 It will notify if a commit passes, through the commit status on GitHub. **Note** that for commit status notifications to work the server requires a GitHub token with the commit status read/write permissions to be entered at start.
-Logs of its builds will also be saved and accessible through the url <url-to-server>/index.html.
+Logs of its builds will also be saved and accessible through the url: server-url/index.html.

 ## Compiling and testing this repo
 If you are a contributor to this repo or just want to compile from source, you may easily do so with Maven.